 This Zesty Lemon Meringue Roulade is brilliant in its simplicity!
 I kid you not…….
 I got up on Saturday morning thinking ‘I need to make Roulade’ and in less than an hour it was baked, filled, rolled, decorated and in the fridge!
 But don’t think simple deflects from spectacular.
 One of the great things about this recipe, is that you can prepare everything a day in advance and just leave it to chill in the fridge overnight, making it perfect for serving as a show-stopping dinner party dessert.

 I followed Adriana’s recipe to the letter, except for the decoration and adding extra curd to the filling (I like my roulade to be extra zesty and fruity and the cream filling was more than able to take an extra couple of spoonfuls of curd without any effect on consistency).
 I have already made a second roulade substituting lemon curd for passionfruit curd which was just divine!
+But you could also use a delicious home-made Citrus Curd, or even a tart Rhubarb Curd which would be equally delicious.

 I did tamper slightly with the decoration as the roulade seemed quite plain-looking.
 To add a bit of colour and different texture, I mixed the final sprinkling of icing sugar with a little freeze-dried raspberry powder (which I buy from Healthy Supplies) and some edible glitter and sparkly sprinkles.
 I also topped with a few flakes and chunks of chopped white chocolate and some edible flowers.
 Pretty huh?!